The data behind every confident pay decision just got a lot stronger

 I have spent 18 years building enterprise technology.
 One thing stays constant across every platform and industry: when people make decisions without data they trust, they either freeze or they guess.
 In compensation, both outcomes are costly for the organization and for the people whose pay depends on those decisions.

 For most of its history, compensation data worked like a snapshot.
-Organizations filled out a survey once a year, submitted it to a vendor, waited months for results, then spent the next 12 months making pay decisions against a picture of the market that was already aging.
+Organizations filled out a survey once a year, submitted it to a vendor, waited months for results, then spent the next 12 months making pay decisions against a picture of the market that was already out of date.

-The gap between when the market moves and when your data catches up is where comp teams lose.
-Offers get declined.
-Retention conversations happen too late.
-Leadership asks a direct question about competitiveness, and the honest answer is: we do not actually know right now.
+Now, the gap between when the market moves and when your data catches up is where comp teams increasingly lose.
+Your offers get declined.
+Your retention conversations happen too late.
+Or leadership asks youa direct question about competitiveness, and the honest answer is: you do not actually know right now.

 What 10.2 million incumbents represents

 As the network grew, the data got stronger.
-Ranges became more stable in narrow scopes.
 Coverage improved for the roles hardest to benchmark.
-Comp professionals walked into leadership meetings with numbers they could stand behind, not because they worked harder to find the data, but because the network did more of that work for them.
+Comp professionals walked into leadership meetings with numbers they could more confidently stand behind.

 Networks that earn trust compound it.
 At 10.2 million incumbents, that compounding is showing up in ways that change what comp professionals do every day.